 James Williams is a writer, speaker and philosopher.
-He the inaugural winner of the Nine Dots Prize, worth $100,000.
-He is the author of Stand Out of our Light: Freedom and Resistance in the Attention Economy, which is based upon his entry for the Nine Dots Prize.
+He was the inaugural winner of the Nine Dots Prize, worth $100,000, in 2017.
+James is the author of Stand Out of Our Light: Freedom and Resistance in the Attention Economy.

 James was born in Cape Canaveral, Florida, raised in Texas and received his PhD from the Oxford Internet Institute at the University of Oxford.
 He is a member of the Digital Ethics Lab at Oxford and founder of the Oxford Internet Institute’s PhilTech seminar series.
 He directed the Oxford Data Experience Lab project on virtual reality and has helped teach the master’s-level Internet Technology and Regulation course.
 He is also a visiting researcher at the Uehiro Centre for Practical Ethics.